corpulentcoffee/dotfiles/README.md

 # Personal dotfiles

+_Everything here is provided "as is", without warranty of any kind._

 ## Usage notes

 - assumes a GNU/Linux-style userland
-- [`home/`](home) contains files to be installed into the user home directory, keeping those files separate from things needed to maintain and use the repository; thus, [`.vscode/`](.vscode) contains Visual Studio Code configuration pertinent to maintaining this repository and does _not_ contain files to be installed into `~/.config/Code/User/`
+- [`home/`](home) contains files to be installed into the user home directory, separating them from things needed to maintain the repository, e.g. for Visual Studio Code configuration:
+  - [`home/.config/Code/User/`](home/.config/Code/User) contains the files to
+    install into `~/.config/Code/User/`
+  - [`.vscode/`](.vscode) contains files specific to working in the `dotfiles` repository workspace
 - [`install.sh`](install.sh) sets up the home directory
   - rather than symlink entire directories, individual files are symlinked after creating their directories, allowing finer control over which files are kept in version control
-  - for better ergonomics, [`bin` scripts](home/bin) are symlinked without their extension; additionally, Python scripts are symlinked in kebab case (which is easier to type) rather than the in-repoistory snake case (which is `import`able)
+  - for better ergonomics, [`bin` scripts](home/bin) are symlinked without their extension; additionally, Python scripts are symlinked in kebab case (which is easier to type) rather than the in-repository snake case (which is `import`able)
 - some items assume the presence of other things (e.g. a script might assume that certain `.gitconfig` aliases are configured or that another script can be